ManasiNarkhede/TechnoHacks_Tasks/README.md

 On Ubuntu Linux, you may need to install the python3-tk package using the system’s package manager, apt.
 That’s because typically Ubuntu doesn’t include Tkinter in its default Python installation.

 Once you have Tkinter properly installed, then you need to check its current version.
-If the Tkinter version is lower than 8.6, then you’ll have to install a more recent version of Python either by downloading it from the official download page or by using a tool like pyenv or Docker.
+If the Tkinter version is lower than 8.6, then you’ll have to install a more recent version of Python.

 On macOS and Windows, a straightforward option is to install a Python version greater than or equal to 3.9.8 from the download page.